Also known as: Myxedema and Adult hypothyroidism

 - Congenital (birth) defects

-- Radiation treatments to the neck to treat different cancers, which may also damage the thyroid gland
+- Radiation treatments to the neck or brain to treat different cancers

-- Radioactive iodine used to treat an overactive thyroid (hyperthyroidism)
+- Radioactive iodine used to treat an overactive thyroid gland

-- Surgical removal of part or all of the thyroid gland, done to treat other thyroid problems
+- Surgical removal of part or all of the thyroid gland

 - Paleness or dry skin